 Personality in your copy is essential for engagement, earning trust, converting visitors, and claiming your own space online.
 Building a brand that portrays your company accurately and welcoming is vital to any ongoing successes you expect to have.
+And, your content is one of the fundamental building blocks of your brand.
+Following the rules of blog writing, here are eight ways you can give your web content more personality.

 Giving Your Content Personality